-A Transition Initiative is a community working together to look Peak Oil and Climate Change squarely in the eye and address this BIG question: “for all those aspects of life that this community needs in order to sustain itself and thrive, how do we significantly increase resilience (to mitigate the effects of Peak Oil) and drastically reduce carbon emissions (to mitigate the effects of Climate Change)”.
+A Transition Initiative is a community working together to address this BIG question: “for all those aspects of life that this community needs in order to sustain itself and thrive, how do we significantly increase resilience… and drastically reduce carbon emissions (to mitigate the effects of Climate Change)”.

 The Hexham Community partnership is involved with all aspects of life in Hexham, both business, lifestyle and the environment.

 - being a partner with TT in the Hexham River Hydro Scheme